Echinopsis subdenudata f. variegata

 Echinopsis subdenudata Cárdenas

-Echinopsis subdenudata f. variegata is a small cactus, up to 3.2 inches (8 cm) and up to 12 inches (30 cm) tall, with grey-green and yellow variegated stem.
+Echinopsis subdenudata f. variegata is a small cactus, up to 3.2 inches (8 cm) and up to 12 inches (30 cm) tall, with a grey-green and yellow variegated stem.
 It is almost spineless or with very short, creamy-white or grayish-brown spines.
 The flowers are night-blooming, white, funnel-shaped and up to 9 inches (22.5 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).